Penn (2006 TV series)

-The show starred Seetha, Meera Vasudevan, Delhi Ganesh, Ajay Rathnam, Viji Chandrasekhar, T. V. Varadarajan, Subhalekha Sudhakar and Dr. Sharmila among others.
+The show starred Seetha, Meera Vasudevan, Delhi Ganesh, Ajay Rathnam, Viji Chandrasekhar, T. V. Varadarajan, Subhalekha Sudhakar and Dr. Sharmila.
 It was produced by Aniksha Productions, director by C.J.
 Baskar.
-Penn is all about the hardships and ordeal that women face in their life.
+Penn focuses on the hardships that women face in their life.

 Plot

 The story of Ranganayaki (Seetha) a woman who heads a business empire and Deepa (Meera Vasudevan) is inducted into the family business.